sasinkg/CS-598-Data-Curation/README.md

-# CS-598-Data-Curation
+# CS 598 DataCuration

-## Project of Sasin Gudipati (MCS Student @ Illinois).
+## Project Repository of Sasin Gudipati (MCS Student @ Illinois).

-# I do not permit anyone who is on this link to plagiarize my work.
+I do not permit anyone who is on this link to plagiarize my work.